hzdg/hz-core/README.md

 ## View Latest Docker Image
-If you only need to view the image.
+If you only need to view the latest image:
-1. Select which image tag you will need to pull down from the Docker Hub
-2. Run `docker pull hzdg/hz-core:<TAG NAME>`
+1. Run `docker pull hzdg/hz-core:latest`
-3. Run `docker run --rm -p 5000:6060 hzdg/hz-core:<TAG NAME>` and open `http://localhost:5000` on your browser.
+2. Run `docker run --rm -p 5000:6060 hzdg/hz-core:latest` and open `http://localhost:5000` on your browser.

 ## To Develop